docopt/docopts/docs/developer.md

 p some_varialbles
 ```

-The debugger will then magically bring you step after step to the bug!
+The debugger will then magically bring you, step after step, to the bug!
-Enjoy! and promote dubugger in evrery programming language and every programming course. :wink:
+Enjoy! and promote dubugger in every programming language and every programming course. :wink: